openssl/openssl/INSTALL.md

 installed to the `bin` directory.

 Some build targets have a multilib postfix set in the build configuration.
-For these targets the default libdir is `lib<multilib-postfix>`.
+For these targets, the default libdir is `lib<multilib-postfix>`.
 Please use `--libdir=lib` to override the libdir if adding the postfix is undesirable.

 ### openssldir